 MELT: When paired with a calorie deficit (when you are consuming less calories than you burn), this product is effective with fat loss and body recomposition as the ingredients work synergistically with one another.
-MELT stimulates your body’s fat cell receptors and boosts your metabolism, which promotes an increased level of fat burning, prevents the production of new fat, and curbs your appetite and food cravings.
+MELT stimulates your body’s fat cell receptors and boosts your metabolism, prevents the production of new fat, and curbs your appetite and food cravings.
 In turn, limiting calorie absorption, improving your mood, and providing a natural boost of energy.

 In-depth blogs breaking down MELT: